How SMEs Can Help Close the Gender Pay Gap - Fleximize

 1. Treat all staff equally

-This may seem like an obvious one, but in reality you may not be treating your staff equally.
 Does the part-time female accountant receive the same level of salary as her male full-time counterpart?
-Whilst we don’t mean to suggest that you should pay full and part-time staff the same, the pay of your part-time staff should equate to that of a full-timers with respect to hours worked.
+Whilst we don’t mean to suggest that you should pay full and part-time staff the same, the pay of your part-time staff should equate to that of a full-timer for hours worked.

 2. Be transparent